openshift/openshift-pep/openshift-pep-NNN.md

     Questions:
       - Text: The text of the question to ask
         Variable: The unique variable name to associate the response with
-        AnswerType: A valid answer type from the HighLine gem (http://highline.rubyforge.org/doc/classes/HighLine/Question.html#M000033)
+        AnswerType: An answer type, see the section below for details.
       - Question 2...
       - Question 3...
     Executable: The full command to be executed to complete the Workflow.
-    ExecuteOnTarget: "Y" or "N"; indicates whether the Executable is run locally or on the target system
+    RemoteDeployment: "Y" or "N"; indicates whether the Executable is run locally or on the target system
     RequiredRPMS:
       - <RPM Name> (The name as used by the command "yum install <RPM Name>")
       - RPM 2